hove-io/navitia/documentation/navitia.io/source/integration.rst

 ###################

 There are other specific parameters.

 A least, there is one: *odt_level* which can be applied only on /lines collection...

 It allows you to request navitia for specific pickup lines.
 It refers to the `odt`_ section.
 "odt_level" can take one of these values:

+*NEW! after 1.18 versions, this parameter is more accurate*
 * all (default value): no filter, provide all public transport lines, whatever its type
 * scheduled : provide only regular lines (see the `odt`_ section)
 * with_stops : to get regular, "odt_with_stop_time" and "odt_with_stop_point" lines.